Power crisis fears unnerve industry in booming Philippines

 “We are talking about long-gestation projects.
 If no new power plants are built, by 2016 we are in for a big problem,” says Sergio Ortiz-Luis, president of the Philippine Exporters Confederation.

-The call center industry, which employs 600,000 workers, is aiming to grow at 15 percent a year for revenue of $15 billion by 2016, said the Philippines Contact Centre Association.
+The call centre industry, which employs 600,000 workers, is aiming to grow at 15 percent a year for revenue of $15 billion by 2016, said the Philippines Contact Centre Association.

 “That will be difficult to meet if a power crisis hits us,” cautioned Jojo Uligan, the lobby group’s executive director.